BVR83/Syntra_DS_Numpy/README.md

 ## NOTES

-All functions contain a docstring and errorhandling for the arguments.\n The repository contains a .yaml file which specifies the python environment used while creating these functions.\n **IMPORTANT!** All functions except the support functions intentionally only output images using matplotlib and they do not return the numpy array.
+All functions contain a docstring and errorhandling for the arguments.\
+The repository contains a .yaml file which specifies the python environment used while creating these functions.\
+**IMPORTANT!** All functions except the support functions intentionally only output images using matplotlib and they do not return the numpy array. \

 #### TO TEST THE FUNCTIONS
-Please open **exercise.py** in visual studio code and find an example of all included functions commented out. \n Please uncomment any function to test and explore the function. \n You can find all functions in functions.py.\n
+Please open **exercise.py** in visual studio code and find an example of all included functions commented out. \
-\n
+Please uncomment any function to test and explore the function. \
+You can find all functions in functions.py.\
+\
 **Have fun exploring my python image manipulation functions!!!**